Exploring Cornwall, one glass at a time

 You don't have to look far in Cornwall to find beautiful scenery, secret hideaways or hidden gems, no matter where you are in the county, but add a refreshing glass of English wine and an enticing Cornish menu to the setting, could there be anything more perfect?

-In celebration of English Wine Week (25th May to 2nd June), we have compiled a selection of our favourite spots throughout Cornwall to enjoy a glass of Knightor with cracking views and delicious local produce.
+Here's a selection of our favourite spots throughout Cornwall to enjoy a glass of Knightor with cracking views and delicious local produce.

 The Idle Rocks, St Mawes